NVIDIA (NASDAQ:NVDA) PT Raised to $400.00

-NVIDIA (NASDAQ:NVDA) had its price objective upped by equities research analysts at Credit Suisse Group from $225.00 to $400.00 in a report released on Tuesday, The Fly reports.
-The brokerage currently has an “outperform” rating on the computer hardware maker’s stock.
-Credit Suisse Group’s price target suggests a potential upside of 36.70% from the company’s current price.
+NVIDIA (NASDAQ:NVDA) had its price objective hoisted by equities researchers at Needham & Company LLC from $245.00 to $400.00 in a research report issued on Thursday, Price Targets.com reports.
+The firm presently has a “buy” rating on the computer hardware maker’s stock.
+Needham & Company LLC’s target price suggests a potential upside of 21.27% from the company’s current price.

-Other equities analysts have also recently issued research reports about the stock.
-Piper Sandler upped their target price on shares of NVIDIA from $225.00 to $260.00 and gave the company an “overweight” rating in a research note on Monday, October 25th.
-Bank of America upped their target price on shares of NVIDIA from $275.00 to $340.00 and gave the company a “buy” rating in a research note on Wednesday, November 10th.
-Robert W. Baird upped their target price on shares of NVIDIA from $240.00 to $360.00 and gave the company an “outperform” rating in a research note on Monday.
-Citigroup upped their target price on shares of NVIDIA from $223.00 to $350.00 and gave the company a “buy” rating in a research note on Monday.
-Finally, Jefferies Financial Group upped their target price on shares of NVIDIA from $214.00 to $223.00 and gave the company a “buy” rating in a research note on Thursday, August 19th.
-Three research analysts have rated the stock with a hold rating, twenty-eight have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and a consensus target price of $267.12.
+Several other equities analysts also recently weighed in on NVDA.
+KeyCorp lifted their target price on shares of NVIDIA from $260.00 to $350.00 and gave the stock an “overweight” rating in a research note on Thursday.
+Bank of America raised their price objective on shares of NVIDIA from $275.00 to $340.00 and gave the company a “buy” rating in a research report on Wednesday, November 10th.
+Susquehanna raised their price objective on shares of NVIDIA from $250.00 to $360.00 and gave the company a “positive” rating in a research report on Thursday, November 11th.
+Susquehanna Bancshares raised their price objective on shares of NVIDIA from $250.00 to $360.00 and gave the company a “positive” rating in a research report on Thursday, November 11th.
+Finally, Truist Securities raised their price objective on shares of NVIDIA from $257.00 to $360.00 and gave the company a “buy” rating in a research report on Wednesday, November 10th.
+Three research analysts have rated the stock with a hold rating, twenty-eight have issued a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $322.75.

-A number of hedge funds and other institutional investors have recently bought and sold shares of NVDA.
-Marquette Asset Management LLC boosted its stake in NVIDIA by 300.0% during the third quarter.
-Marquette Asset Management LLC now owns 120 shares of the computer hardware maker’s stock worth $25,000 after buying an additional 90 shares during the period.
-HBC Financial Services PLLC boosted its stake in NVIDIA by 300.0% during the third quarter.
-HBC Financial Services PLLC now owns 120 shares of the computer hardware maker’s stock worth $25,000 after buying an additional 90 shares during the period.
-Global Trust Asset Management LLC boosted its stake in NVIDIA by 300.0% during the third quarter.
-Global Trust Asset Management LLC now owns 124 shares of the computer hardware maker’s stock worth $26,000 after buying an additional 93 shares during the period.
-First Personal Financial Services boosted its stake in NVIDIA by 366.7% during the third quarter.
-First Personal Financial Services now owns 140 shares of the computer hardware maker’s stock worth $29,000 after buying an additional 110 shares during the period.
-Finally, Baldrige Asset Management LLC boosted its stake in NVIDIA by 300.0% during the third quarter.
-Baldrige Asset Management LLC now owns 148 shares of the computer hardware maker’s stock worth $31,000 after buying an additional 111 shares during the period.
-19.24% of the stock is owned by institutional investors.
+Institutional investors have recently modified their holdings of the business.
+BlackRock Inc. boosted its holdings in shares of NVIDIA by 303.9% during the 3rd quarter.
+BlackRock Inc. now owns 174,248,282 shares of the computer hardware maker’s stock valued at $36,097,274,000 after buying an additional 131,109,218 shares in the last quarter.
+Vanguard Group Inc. boosted its holdings in shares of NVIDIA by 0.7% during the 2nd quarter.
+Vanguard Group Inc. now owns 48,318,201 shares of the computer hardware maker’s stock valued at $38,659,392,000 after buying an additional 332,992 shares in the last quarter.
+Geode Capital Management LLC boosted its holdings in shares of NVIDIA by 310.0% during the 3rd quarter.
+Geode Capital Management LLC now owns 40,382,672 shares of the computer hardware maker’s stock valued at $8,342,531,000 after buying an additional 30,532,187 shares in the last quarter.
+Jennison Associates LLC boosted its holdings in shares of NVIDIA by 298.2% during the 3rd quarter.
+Jennison Associates LLC now owns 29,672,423 shares of the computer hardware maker’s stock valued at $6,146,939,000 after buying an additional 22,220,104 shares in the last quarter.
+Finally, Bank of New York Mellon Corp boosted its holdings in shares of NVIDIA by 294.8% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 24,476,208 shares of the computer hardware maker’s stock valued at $5,070,488,000 after buying an additional 18,277,063 shares in the last quarter.
+19.24% of the stock is currently owned by institutional investors and hedge funds.

 NVIDIA Corp. engages in the design and manufacture of computer graphics processors, chipsets, and related multimedia software.
 It operates through the following segments: Graphics Processing Unit (GPU), Tegra Processor, and All Other.
 The GPU segment comprises of product brands, which aims specialized markets including GeForce for gamers; Quadro for designers; Tesla and DGX for AI data scientists and big data researchers; and GRID for cloud-based visual computing users.